Tycely Williams CEO Liberty Fellowship

 Summer Dickson is a communications strategist who specializes in building collaborative initiatives for the betterment of South Carolina.

-Summer previously served as the Director of Communications for the South Carolina Council on Competitiveness where she guided the organization through rebranding and helped launch the state’s aerospace and logistics industry clusters and a statewide education initiative.
+Summer previously served as the Director of Marketing for The Riley Institute at Furman University.
+She also served as the Director of Communications for the South Carolina Council on Competitiveness, where she guided the organization through rebranding and helped launch the state’s aerospace and logistics industry clusters and a statewide education initiative.
 She has also worked as a consultant in the private sector managing media relations and developing strategic communications plans for her clients.

 While working as a family law paralegal, Summer received her associate’s degree in public service from Central Carolina Technical College, her bachelor’s degree in political science and philosophy from the University of South Carolina, and her master’s degree in political management from George Washington University.
-She is a native of Manning, and she currently resides in Greenville.
+She is a native of Manning, and she currently resides in Greenville with her wife and children.

 Janice M. Wilkins